jesstc/coolpc-redesign/README.md

 ## Technologies Used

-This project is built using the following languages and package:
+This project is built using the following languages and packages:

 - **Vue 3**
 - **TypeScript**